-This scholarship was established in 2005 in honor of Mr. Jerry Brummett, former Chief Technologist and educator in the UAMS Blood Bank.
-Established by his wife, Mrs. Jan Brummett, and Mr. Brummett's friends and colleagues, the scholarship honors his 40 years of service to UAMS, patients at the UAMS Medical Center, and students in the medical laboratory sciences program.
+This scholarship was established in 2005 in honor of Mr. Jerry Brummet, former Chief Technologist and educator in the UAMS Blood Bank.
+Established by his wife, Mrs. Jan Brummet, and Mr. Brummet's friends and colleagues, the scholarship honors his 40 years of service to UAMS, patients at the UAMS Medical Center, and students in the medical laboratory sciences program.
 The scholarship is awarded annually to an upper-level student who demonstrates academic excellence and financial need.

-Sharon Edwards Gibbert Memorial Scholarship
+Sharon Edwards Gibbert Memorial Award

-This scholarship was established in memory of Mrs. Sharon Edwards Gibbert by her mother, Mrs. Dorothy Edwards, her sister, Mrs. Carolyn Clerico, and fellow students.
+This award was established in memory of Mrs. Sharon Edwards Gibbert by her mother, Mrs. Dorothy Edwards, her sister, Mrs. Carolyn Clerico, and fellow students.
 Mrs. Gibbert graduated from the medical laboratory sciences program in 1971 and died of leukemia shortly after her graduation.
 Mrs. Gibbert's bravery and dedication to her profession was an inspiration to all who knew her.
-The scholarship is awarded annually to one student who exhibits academic excellence.
+Subject to availability of funds this award is given to one student who exhibits academic excellence.